 But I am in a position to talk about happiness from my viewpoint.
 So, here goes!

 In the Western world, where even the poorest of our society live in the lap of relative luxury, happiness (or the pursuit of it) isn’t thought of as one’s ability to find clean water or safe food – those things are almost taken for granted – rather happiness is measured by income, possessions, and (I hope!) family and friends.
 We measure our happiness by things that are far removed from the bare-bones basics that people in other cultures aren’t lucky enough to have.

 Yet, still, we complain.
 (Yes, we.
 I am guilty of this, too.)

 Personally, I can’t count the number of times I’ve complained that there’s no food in the house or that I don’t have anything to wear.
 When, in reality, I just don’t want that food and I just don’t want to wear that dress.
 But I’ve also lost count of the number of times I’ve sulked about not having friends, about being lonely, about not having enough money for the latest-and-greatest gadget.

-And my guess is that you've made similar complaints.
-(Come on, I've confessed to it; so can you!)
+And I guess that you’ve made similar complaints.
+(Come on, I’ve confessed to it; so can you!)